Consistency, efficiency and robustness of conditional disparity methods: Simulation studies

 \item A logistic regression with zero intercept and all other coefficients 0.5:

 in order to evaluate a categorical response model.
 Here only the four regression parameters were estimated. \end{itemize} In each model we also examined the addition of outliers.
-In \eqref{linreg.mod} we changed either 1, 3, 5 or 10 of the $\epsilon_i$ to take values 3, 5, 10 and 15.
-These covariate values $X_i$ corresponding the modified $\epsilon_i$ where held constant within each simulation study, but were selected in two different ways: \begin{enumerate} \item At random from among all the data. \item Based on the points with $X_{i1}$ closest to -0.5. \end{enumerate} These mimic the contamination scenarios above.
+In (\ref {linregmod}), we changed either 1, 3, 5 or 10 of the $\varepsilon_i$ to take values 3, 5, 10 and 15.
+These covariate values $X_i$ corresponding the modified $\varepsilon_i$ where held constant within each simulation study, but were selected in two different ways: \begin{enumerate} \item At random from among all the data.